-I have studied in South Africa and the USA and as far as I can see varsity is a royal waste of time and money.
-Why?
+I've studied in South Africa and the USA and as far as I can see varsity is a royal waste of time and money.

 1. The system ignores the outliers or the lost souls

-So, I told my teachers and my family I wanted to be a bum - smoke weed and lie on the beach contemplating life.
+I told my teachers and my family I wanted to be a bum, smoke weed and lie on the beach contemplating life.

-My mom was horrified, so she kicked me out of the house, which is the only reason I went to varsity - the perfect place to smoke weed and chill on the beach.
+My mom was horrified, she kicked me out of the house, which is the only reason I went to varsity, the perfect place to smoke weed and chill on the beach.

 I graduated with a finance honors degree, went to work as a mining and energy analyst for a year and quit to go traveling.

 I had absolutely no clue what I wanted to do with my life.

 And I didn’t know how to verbalize this because the education system focused on grooming me for a job, not living a life I'd be proud of.